Our #1 Fan Favorite: Lavender Essential Oil!

 Lavender oil’s benefits and uses

-It’s no surprise that lavender oil was the #1 pick!
-It’s such a versatile essential oil, with a multitude of uses for body care, skin care, health, emotional balance, and more.
-It’s strong enough to soothe something like a bite or sting, but gentle enough to use for children.
-Lavender’s wide range of uses has made it a must-have staple for any natural care cabinet.
+It’s no surprise that lavender essential oil was the #1 pick!
+It’s such a versatile essential oil, with a multitude of uses for body care, peaceful sleep, health, emotional balance, and more.
+It’s strong enough to soothe something like a bite or sting with only a few drops, but gentle enough to use for children.
+It can even simply be used to create a relaxing atmosphere by adding three to four drops in an aromatherapy diffuser.
+The wide range of uses for lavender essential oil makes it a must have oil for any natural care cabinet.

 And of course, it has plenty more uses.
 If you’re not sure which essential oil to reach for, it’s a safe bet that lavender can help!